rattananchal/dummyfinalproj/README.md

 4. As a user, I want to add\edit\delete one or many answer to my question on the system.

 Epic :-
-As a user, I want to Explore and view many other questions along with their respective answers.
+As a user, I want to Explore so that I can view many other questions along with their respective answers.

 Description :- User needs to successfully login in to the system On his homepage, he has the option to either create a new question or explore With explore option, he is redirected to a page which has multiple questions